HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Routing & Navigation/Lazy Loading Strategy.md

 ## Conclusion

-The Maya Platform frontend implements a robust lazy loading strategy using Vue Router's dynamic import syntax and Vite's built-in code splitting capabilities.
+The MayaWork frontend implements a robust lazy loading strategy using Vue Router's dynamic import syntax and Vite's built-in code splitting capabilities.
 Despite limited access to specific route configuration files, the project structure and build configuration confirm a modular, feature-based architecture optimized for performance.

 Key takeaways:
 - Route components are loaded on-demand using `() => import()`